Dealing with Shyness

 Focus on others, not yourself.
-The key to connecting to other people is showing interest in them.
+The key to connecting to other people is by showing interest in them.
 When you're truly interested in someone else's thoughts, feelings, experiences, and opinions, it shows—and they'll like you for it.
 You'll make far more friends by showing your interest rather than trying to get people interested in you.
-If you're not genuinely interested in the other person, then stop trying to connect.
+If you're not genuinely curious about the other person, then stop trying to connect.

 Pay attention.
-Switch off your smart phone, avoid other distractions, and make an effort to truly listen to the other person.
+Switch off your smartphone, avoid other distractions, and make an effort to truly listen to the other person.
 By paying close attention to what they say, do, and how they interact, you'll quickly get to know them.
-Little things go a long way, such as remembering someone's preferences, the stories they've told you, and what's going on in their life.
+Small efforts go a long way, such as remembering someone's preferences, the stories they've told you, and what's going on in their life.

 Friendship takes two, so it's important to evaluate whether the other person is looking for new friends.

 If you can't answer “yes” to these questions, the person may not be the best candidate for friendship now, even if they genuinely like you.
-There are many possible reasons, so don't take it personally!
+There are many possible reasons why not, so don't take it personally!

 We tend to make friends with people we cross paths with regularly: people we go to school with, work with, or live close to.
-The more we see someone, the more likely the chance of a friendship developing.
-So the places you frequent are a good place to look for potential friends.
+The more we see someone, the more likely a friendship is to develop.
+So, look at the places you frequent as you start your search for potential friends.

 Another big factor in friendship is common interests.
-We tend to be drawn to people we share things with: a hobby, the same cultural background, a shared career path, kids the same age.
-Think about the things you like to do or the causes you care about.
+We tend to be drawn to people who are similar, with a shared hobby, cultural background, career path, or kids the same age.
+Think about activities you enjoy or the causes you care about.
 Where can you meet people who share the same interests?

-When looking to meet new people, try to be open to new experiences.
-Not everything you try will be successful but you can always learn from the experience and hopefully have some fun.
+When looking to meet new people, try to open yourself up to new experiences.
+Not everything you try will lead to success but you can always learn from the experience and hopefully have some fun.